khval/NallePuh/not-working.md

 			AmigaOS3.1 will try open screens without modeid into hires mode.
-			AmigaOS4.1 will try open screens without modeid into true color mode. as result AmigaOS4.1 crashes, many old programs do not set mode id.
+			AmigaOS4.1 will try open screens without modeid into true color mode. as result AmigaOS4.1 crashes, many old programs do not set mode id. download NewMode from Aminet,
+   			(AmigaOS 4.1 Screens prefs can only promote screens that has
+      			successfully been opened once.
+So you can't use it!)

 		* Failed to allocate memory
 			(make sure to have chip ram, see SetPatch docs.)